 Kevin is a twice Emmy-nominated cinematographer, as well as a writer, producer, and designer, whose work has appeared on ABC, NBC, A&E, National Geographic Television, Discovery ID, Oxygen, Animal Planet, The History Channel, ESPN, SyFy, Nickelodeon, The Disney Channel, and in numerous feature films.
 His list of commercial clients includes Johnson & Johnson and Verve Music Group.

-He began his career over 20 years ago as an “art dog”, working as a scenic artist and props person on films such as Psycho 4, Somebody Has to Shoot the Picture, and thrill rides E.T’s Adventure at Universal Studios Florida.
+He began his career over 30 years ago as an art dog, working as a scenic artist and props person on films such as Psycho 4, Somebody Has to Shoot the Picture, and thrill rides like E.T’s Adventure at Universal Studios Florida.
 He spent the better part of a year in a hard-hat and respirator, and discovered a healthy respect for power tools when he almost lost his index finger to a hole saw.

-In 2009, Kevin left Chatsby Films and set out on his own.
-He worked as director of photography on “W.M.D.,” the second feature film by director Richard Halpern (Zzyzx), which had it’s premiere at the 2013 Cannes Film Market.
+After the completion of Seasons in the Valley in 2009, Kevin left Chatsby Films and set out on his own.
+He formed Kevin Burke Studio, and worked as director of photography on W.M.D., the second feature film by director Richard Halpern (Zzyzx), which had its premiere at the 2013 Cannes Film Market.

 Kevin is producing a documentary about 52-year-old grandmother/EMT/Strongwoman competitor Billie-Jean McGloughlin, and since moving to Los Angeles in 2015, he’s been writing and developing his own projects.